miaochenlu/miaochenlu.github.io/_posts/Compiler/2020-03-27-topdownParsing.md

 >
 > $B\rightarrow Bb\vert Ab\vert d$
 >
-> 2. When i = 2, the inner loop execute once, with j = 1.
+> 2.When i = 2, the inner loop execute once, with j = 1.
 >
 > To eliminate the rule $B\rightarrow Ab$ by replacing A with its choices
 >